 Skills, knowledge, and experience

-1. Degree-level qualification in statistics, mathematics or with a substantial statistical and data analysis content
+1. Formal qualification in statistics or a substantial statistical content

-2. Experience working as a statistician in a research environment
+5. Experience of working as a statistician in a research environment